onevcat/UniWebView-Docs/docs/guide/installation.md

 UniWebView uses some features in that package.
 It is on by default.
 If any other packages of your project is already adding this, you can opt-out this option to skip adding the browser package to the project.

+#### Enable Jetifier

+[Jetifier](https://developer.android.com/studio/command-line/jetifier) migrates your support-library-dependent libraries to compatible with AndroidX.
+UniWebView requires `androidx.browser` package, which is only available as an AndroidX package, so keeping using AndroidX support libraries (if there are) makes your project cleaner.
+However, this is optional and if you have to use a legacy support library, disable this setting.

 ## Restarting Unity

 Restart the Unity app to give it a chance to load the UniWebView bundle for macOS Editor support.
-Also remember to switch your build target in Player Setting to either iOS or Android, since UniWebView will only work on these two platforms.
-Otherwise, UniWebView will give a warning, saying the platform is not supported yet.
+Remember to switch your build target in Player Setting to either iOS or Android, since UniWebView only works on these two platforms.
+Otherwise, UniWebView gives a warning, saying the platform is not supported yet.

 ## Next Step